WDI-SEA/react-router-portfolio/README.md

 - Each page is a component - we're learning to use React Router here!
 - Create a navigation menu of list items that Route to each page.
-- The main App should be a class-based component so it can hold state
+- The main App component will need to hold state (via the useState hook if using functional components)
   - The main App's state should hold an array of `post` objects, each with a title and a body, both strings.
 - The rest of the components should be functional.
 - The blog page should be rendered so that you can pass props (the posts) into it.
 Then render each post nicely.